Emeraude/ECS/README.md

   e.addComponent<CustomComponent>(1337, "foo");
   std::cout << e.getComponent<CustomComponent>()->foo << std::endl; // getComponent() returns a pointer to the wanted component.

-  w.run(); // The world is now calling all your systems until you call the w.stop() method somewhere. return 0;
+  w.addEntity(e); // the entity will be copied and added to the world.
+So if you modify it, it will be inefficient. w.run(); // The world is now calling all your systems until you call the w.stop() method somewhere. return 0;
 }